fanyangpku/Image-Decomposition/README.md

 ![image](https://github.com/FanYang-PKU/Image-Decomposition/raw/master/image-folder/texture.png)

 #Super-Resolution Based on Image Decomposition
 In ICIP 2013, Sakurai et. al. published a paper called Super-Resolution Through Non-Linear Enhancement Filters.
 Here we re-implement their method and compare with our results.
-Our source code will be coming soon.
+Our source code of proposed method will be coming soon.

 **Sakurai**